Dholydai/writerz-with-an-attitude/README.md

 Finding a 6U space is possible.
 My source makes spacebars with the stem 1\2U offset.
 I have designed alternate case top sections to accommodate that spacebar.
 My PCBs have a dual position spacebar switch footprint to accommodate either keycap variant.

 In May 2025 I found a die-sub keycap manufacturer that makes one-off custom sets.
-The Prusa orange Maxmius is populated by the first austere set I created.
+The Prusa orange Maxmius above is populated by the first of many austere sets I have created.
 I have designed and purchased nine keycaps sets from YUZU, including Spanish(Spain), Portuguese(Brazil), and BÉPO(France).

 YUZU custom keycaps will make any die-sub keycap set that your heart desires.
 Common sizes still have to be sustituted.
 Being able to choose keycap sizes, colors, and legends is game changing.
 I have designed and bought five sets in two months.
 Good quality product.